milantru/CSV-Oracle/test/PROMPTS.md

 ```

 ```
 Provide an explanation for why the column abs_bestandsveraenderung is correlated with the column bestandsveraaenderung_je_1000.
 Answer only with the explanation, no other text.
-If you have no explanation, just write "I have no explanation".
 ```

 ```
 Provide an explanation for why the column abs_bestandsveraenderung is correlated with the column rel_bestandsveraenderung.
 Answer only with the explanation, no other text.
-If you have no explanation, just write "I have no explanation".
 ```

 ```